lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

    AND r_calibFlux BETWEEN 20 AND 1000
    AND i_calibFlux BETWEEN 20 AND 1000

-**Joining two or more tables**

-It is often desirable to access data stored in more than just one table.
+**4. Joining two or more tables**:  It is often desirable to access data stored in more than just one table.
 This is possible to do using a JOIN clause to combine rows from two or more tables.
 In the example below, the Source and CcdVisit table are joined in order to obtain the date and seeing from the CcdVisit table.
 Any two tables can be joined so long as they have an index in common.